ANSH5252/Movie-Recommendation-System/README.md

 The entire vectors data was passed as a parameter to the cosine_similarity class which calculates the similarity of each movie with the rest 4806 movies.
 Thus, the shape of the similarity becomes 4806 x 4806.<br>

 After calculation of the distances between movies , sorting them in reverse order and fetching the first five movies would give the top 5 movies which are similar to the movie which we currently selected.
 But the problem is that while sorting the movies according to their distances , the index of the movie is lost.
 Therefore, to retain the index , we need to use the enumerate function.<br>

+## Final Function for Recommendation System<br>
+The final function for recommendation system was created which takes the id of the movie as input and returns the top 5 movies which are similar to the movie which we currently selected.